TolikPylypchuk/KeyboardSwitch/index.md

 Download the _.pkg_ file to install the app.
 If your computer runs on an Intel CPU then you should get the _x86_64_ package.
 If your computer runs on an Apple CPU (e.g. M1) then you should get the _arm64_ package.

-After installing the app, open Keyboard Switch Settings - it should appear in the list of your apps.
+After installing the app, open Keyboard Switch Settings — it should appear in the list of your apps.

-Immediately upon opening the app a dialog window should appear which says that Keyboard Switch would like to control this computer using accessibility features.
+Immediately upon opening the app, a dialog window should appear which says that Keyboard Switch would like to control this computer using accessibility features.
 The app needs this to listen to the magic key combination while running in the background, and without these permissions it won't work.

 Click the _Open System Preferences_ button on the dialog window.
-Unlock the settings and check the _Keyboard Switch_ checkbox.
-Lock the settings, close System Preferences, and go back to the Keyboard Switch Settings app.
+Enable the _Keyboard Switch_ item.
+Close System Preferences and go back to the Keyboard Switch Settings app.

-In the settings app press _Start_.
+In the settings app, press _Start_.

 That's it!
-You're ready to use Keyboard Switch in it's basic configuration.
+You're ready to use Keyboard Switch in its basic configuration.
 There's a big chance you won't need to configure it further.
 But if you do, the you can read more [in the docs](https://docs.keyboardswitch.tolik.io).

 To switch text forward, select the text, and press <kbd>Ctrl</kbd>+<kbd>Shift</kbd> twice.
 To switch it backward, press